Special Weather Statement issued for Grant, Hot Spring by NWS - NewsBreak

 Special Weather Statement issued for Grant, Hot Spring by NWS

-Effective: 2021-08-22 12:00:00 CDT Expires: 2021-08-22 14:00:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Effective: 2021-08-22 12:00:00 CDT Expires: 2021-08-22 14:15:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
 Torrential rainfall is also occurring with this storm and may lead to localized flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Grant; Hot Spring A strong thunderstorm will impact portions of west central Grant and east central Hot Spring Counties through 200 PM CDT At 145 PM CDT, Doppler radar was tracking a strong thunderstorm over Poyen, or 10 miles southeast of Malvern, moving north at 5 mph.
-HAZARD...Winds in excess of 40 mph.
+Target Area: Grant; Hot Spring A strong thunderstorm will impact portions of west central Grant and east central Hot Spring Counties through 215 PM CDT At 159 PM CDT, Doppler radar was tracking a strong thunderstorm over Poyen, or 11 miles west of Sheridan, moving north at 5 mph.
+HAZARD...Wind gusts up to 50 mph and pea size hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Locations impacted include Leola...
-Prattsville Poyen...
-Jenkins Ferry State Park Thiel...
-Dogwood Brush Creek...
-Gifford MAX HAIL SIZE...0.00 IN MAX WIND GUST...40 MPHalerts.weather.gov
+Minor damage to outdoor objects is possible.
+Locations impacted include Prattsville...
+Poyen Jenkins Ferry State Park...
+Thiel Dogwood...
+Buie Fenter MAX HAIL SIZE...0.25 IN MAX WIND GUST...50 MPHalerts.weather.gov

 Comments / 0